The world’s most famous walk is seeing a new boom in spiritual tourism

 “I didn’t do it for religious reasons, but there is overlap,” says Hewitt.
 “A lot about religion is discipline, just like the Camino.
 After a hard night, you still get up and go on.”

-This synthesis of religious and secular motivations is profound for people like Nancy Mead, president of The Friends of the Anglican Centre in Santiago de Compostela, an ecumenical religious organization.
-Mead, an Episcopalian who lives in Rhode Island, says there are as many reasons why people walk the Camino as there are people who walk it.
+This synthesis of religious and secular motivations is profound for people like Nancy Mead, president of The Friends of the Anglican Centre in Santiago de Compostela, an ecumenical religious organisation.
+Mead, an Episcopalian who lives in Rhode Island in the US, says there are as many reasons why people walk the Camino as there are people who walk it.
 While the Camino is a religious experience for her, she has also learned life lessons along the way that apply to everybody, religious or not.
-She’s walked seven different routes on the Camino and has to remind herself each time to lighten her load; makeup and extra clothes are just added weight on the journey.
+She’s walked seven different routes on the Camino and has to remind herself each time to lighten her load; make up and extra clothes are just added weight on the journey.

 The number of “spiritual but not religious” pilgrims on the Camino has increased over the past two decades as the demographic has grown and with the emergence of “secular spirituality.”
 Jacqui Frost, whose research at Purdue includes health and wellbeing among the nonreligious, says researchers are increasingly using the language of spirituality to talk about secular experiences of feeling connected to something greater than yourself — something that, she says, often happens in nature.